• Skip to primary navigation

 • Cornstarch: This is the secret ingredient for crispy tofu!
 I don't recommend substituting it for anything, but you can stir-fry the tofu without it if necessary.

 • Tamari: Tamari is essentially gluten-free soy sauce.
-You can substitute regular soy-sauce in this recipe (though I recommend reducing it by 1-2 Tablespoons as it can be a bit saltier) or even replace half the tamari/soy-sauce with water for a less salty sauce.
+You can substitute regular soy-sauce in this recipe or even replace half the tamari/soy-sauce with veggie broth for a less salty sauce.

 • Peppercorn: Freshly ground is a MUST for this recipe.